Updated: Dec 4, 2020

-May we present, our third-place winner for April's monthly contest!
+May we present, our third-place winner for March's monthly contest!
 Want you see the top two, just pop over to our patreon account for all the monthly winners.

 We hope you enjoy.